matthew-brett/pydagogue/curious_git.rst

 Git rides in to save the day
 ****************************

-Now you have built your own "fancy backups" system, you know how git works
+Now you have built your own "fancy_snaphots" system, you know how git works
 |--| because it works in exactly the same way.
 You will recognize hashes for
 files, directories and commits, commits linked by reference to their parents, the staging area, and the ``objects`` directory.